-Be warned though: unless you’re going to be zipping all over the city, these passes might not work out to be all that economical.
-It may be better to stick to the standard advice and just get a Suica or Pasmo IC card for travel around Tokyo (and other cities in Japan).
-Before dashing out and buying anything, work out your travel route and check the ticket prices.
-When you compare them to the passes below, you might just find that single tickets are a better bet.
+The first thing to know is that unless you’re going to be zipping all over the city, one-day Tokyo passes might not save you much money.
+It’s sometimes better to just get a Suica or Pasmo IC card for travel around Tokyo (and the rest of Japan).
+Before dashing out and buying anything, work out your travel routes and check the ticket prices.
+When you compare them to the passes below, you might find that single tickets are a better bet.

 The Tokyo Metro 24-hour Ticket

-We’ve found the Tokyo Metro 24-hour Ticket to be the most useful.
-It costs just ¥600 and gives you unlimited rides on all Tokyo Metro lines: Ginza, Marunouchi, Hibiya, Tozai, Chiyoda, Yurakuchō, Hanzōmon, Namboku, and Fukutoshin.
-There are other lines run by Toei, which you can’t ride for free on the pass, but it’s usually easy enough to work out a journey that only uses Tokyo Metro lines.
+We’ve found the Tokyo Metro 24-hour Ticket to be the most useful discount Tokyo travel pass.
+It costs just ¥600 and gives you unlimited rides on all Tokyo Metro lines (Ginza, Marunouchi, Hibiya, Tozai, Chiyoda, Yurakuchō, Hanzōmon, Namboku, and Fukutoshin).
+There are other lines run by Toei, which you can’t ride for free using this pass, but it’s usually easy enough to work out a journey that only uses Tokyo Metro lines.

-Another word of caution: some Metro lines become continue on private commuter line tracks after a certain point, and you’ll have to pay extra to use them.
-It’s also worth noting that “advance” tickets can be held for up to six months before being activated, but same-day purchases must be activated on the day of purchase.
+A word of caution: Some Tokyo Metro lines continue on private commuter line tracks after a certain point, and you’ll have to pay extra to use them.
+It’s also worth noting that you can hold advance tickets for up to six months before activating them, but you must activate same-day tickets on the day of purchase.

 What to do with it

-The 1-Day pass covers most of the major bases in Tokyo central—a sample day out on it might look something like this:
+The Tokyo Metro 24-hour pass covers most of the major bases in Tokyo central.
+A sample day out on it might look something like this:

 Where to get it